GoogleCloudPlatform/spanner-migration-tool/README.md

 tool.

 Note that the tool itself does not do any encoding/decoding or UTF-8 checks: it passes through data from pg_dump to Spanner.
-Internally, we use go's string type, which supports UTF-8.
+Internally, we use Go's string type, which supports UTF-8.

 ## Troubleshooting Guide